New car sales up 6% in October despite Covid challenges

 The Toyota Corolla remains the best-selling model, ahead of the Hyundai Tucson and VW Tiguan.
 However, during October the model with the most registrations was the new VW ID.3 its new all-electric family hatchback car.

 In the commercial vehicle market, new van registrations were 1,667, up 56.2 per cent in October compared to the same month last year, though the market for the year to date is down 15.3 per cent at 20,857.
-Smilarly, heavy goods vehicle registrations are up 15.7 per cent at 155 in October, but down 21.5 per cent at 1,951 for the year to date.
+Similarly, heavy-goods vehicle registrations are up 15.7 per cent at 155 in October, but down 21.5 per cent at 1,951 for the year to date.

 According to Brian Cooke, SIMI director general: “With car showrooms closed for the next number of weeks due to Government Covid-19 restrictions, retailers have been enhancing their online presence, particularly with the month of November being the key selling period for forward orders for the new registration plate in January.